 - Attention is measured.
 The 15-60 second posts capture attention in measurable amounts, which can help build brand familiarity.

-- It was the fastest growing social app of 2019 and Facebook can’t buy it, they can only copy it.
-Though political discourse censorship may become a larger issue as the platform grows (see below).
+- It was the fastest growing social app of 2020 and Facebook can’t buy it, they can only copy it which they are starting to do with Instagram.

 How to Use TikTok (Tutorial)